bmx-ng/text.mod/csv.mod/zsv/README.md

 The easiest way to implement your own extension is to copy and customize the template files in [app/ext_template](app/ext_template/README.md)

-## Current release limitations

-This release does not yet implement the full range of core features that are planned for implementation prior to beta release.
-If you are interested in helping, please post an issue.

-### Possible enhancements and related developments
+## Possible enhancements and related developments

-- online "playground" (soon to be released)
 - optimize search; add search with hyperscan or re2 regex matching, possibly parallelize?
 - optional OpenMP or other multi-threading for row processing